 ZAUANITO INDIANS.
 The Zauanito Indians are known only from a single Spanish missionary report (1691), which identifies them as enemies of the Hasinai Indians of eastern Texas.
 They appear to have lived west of the Hasinais.
 The name is similar to Souanetto, the name of another otherwise unidentified group listed by Henri Joutel (1687) as enemies of the Kadohadacho Indians on the Red River.
 It seems likely that these names refer to the same people, but this cannot be proved.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "ZAUANITO INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmz02.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "ZAUANITO INDIANS," accessed July 03, 2020, http://www.tshaonline.org/handbook/online/articles/bmz02.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.